 For Towler this has been a year of the song, creating “Whose Child Is This?” to honor his son plus his sonorous setting of “What Wondrous Love Is This!”
 Recent choral premieres include When Music Sounds, with orchestra and his “Minnesota, We Honor Thee” for SATB and TTBB, a favorite of school students.

-Recently in a recital of his works he premiered I Play Flute, Peonies, The Duel, and Footprints in the Sand.
-Recent choir premieres include: Shepherds Awake!, Crosses, Sing Alleluia and the exciting When Music Sounds, with full orchestra.
-His Minnesota, We Honor Thee is a favorite of many school students around the state.
-He studied composition at the University of Minnesota with Paul Fetler and Judith Zaimont, plus Scott Miller at SCSU.
+He studied composition at the University of Minnesota with Paul Fetler and Judith Zaimont as well as Scott Miller at SCSU.
 His interesting compositions for voice and choir earned him the Composition Award from the Central MN Arts Board.

 In 2017 he took The Cold Spring Maennerchor to sing Testament of Freedom for Presidents Day at Carnegie Hall.
 He with his wife, Sue, have co-authored several poems for his compositions.
 They live on the Mississippi River in Sauk Rapids and are preparing to spoil their great-granddaughter.